 - use and make improvements to the land

 - transfer the Métis Title to another member of the Settlement or to the Settlement

 - give someone else the right to use the land

 An allotment is a special type of leasehold interest.
 It is usually granted to Settlement members to operate a farm, ranch or business.
-Allotment’s hold a 10 year terms with the possibility of a 5 year extension
+Allotment’s hold a 10-year term with the possibility of a 5-year extension

 Only the Settlement or a Settlement member can hold an allotment.

 A person who applies for an interest in land or a person who is affected by the granting, refusal or cancelling of an interest in land may appeal the matter to the Metis Settlements Appeal Tribunal.